chinuambajekwe/HELP-International-Project/README.md

 **Variables with high positive correlation**
 - Total fertility and Child Mortality: The higher the fertility rates, the higher the child mortality rate

--Imports and Exports: The higher the imports, the higher the exports.
+- Imports and Exports: The higher the imports, the higher the exports.
 So countries that have high exports also import a lot.

--Income and exports: The higher the countries exports, the higher their income, which is intuitive because the foreign exchange obtained from selling locally produced goods increases the net income per person.
+- Income and exports: The higher the countries exports, the higher their income, which is intuitive because the foreign exchange obtained from selling locally produced goods increases the net income per person.